siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 	-------|-------------|-------------------------
 	Gcode  | G0, G1, G2, G3, G4, G20, G21, G90, G91 ... | Gcode commands are executed in a Gcode machine cycle.
 Most gcode commands are queued to the planner buffer (e.g. G0 or G1), but some are not (e.g. G20 or G21).
 Gcode commands are accepted at any time during machine operation (see Cycle Start and Auto-Cycle Start). _Note: Whether a Gcode command is queued or not, the order-of-arrival is preserved.
 For example, a G91 to set incremental mode will only affect the current and later Gcode block - it does not affect commands already in the queue._
 	Config  | "$" cmds, e.g: $xvm=10000, {"xvm":10000}  | Config commands set the machine configuration.
 Config commands are not accepted during a cycle and will return an error if attempted in-cycle.
+	Report  | SR, QR | Reports are created either by request or asynchronously by events or timing.

 Additional command Types and some exceptions are noted below: